AdaCore/spark2014/docs/lrm/source/statements.rst

    about ``exit_statements`` in the Name Resolution Rules and Legality Rules sections of Ada RM 5.7, a corresponding rule applies to Loop_Entry ``attribute_references``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 LR 'Loop_Entry shall occur within a loop and loop_name shall to refer to an existing enclosing loop.
+Covered by another TU

 #.
 In many cases, the language rules pertaining to the Loop_Entry
    attribute match those pertaining to the Old attribute (see Ada LRM 6.1.1),